GeorgeSchiro/GetCert2/README.md

     Set this switch True to disable the usual IIS binding procedures on this machine and use the -NonIISBindingScript instead (see above).

+-UseNonIISBindingPfxFile=False

+    Set this switch True to allow for the creation of a PFX file for use by the non-IIS binding script (see -NonIISBindingScript above).
+The server location and the password of this PFX file must be defined on the SCS (see 'GoGetCert Client Callable SCS Methods.pdf').

 -UseStandAloneMode=True